Alcohol Use: Know the Facts

 • it’s best if you can plan ahead if you are going to have a drink

-• drink alcohol after breastfeeding (not before).
+• Drink alcohol after breastfeeding/chestfeeding (not before).

-• invite your partner to limit their alcohol use to support you.
+• Invite your partner to limit their alcohol use to support you.

-• Babies feed often in the first 3 months and during growth spurts.
+Babies feed often in the first 3 months and during growth spurts.
 These are good times to limit your alcohol intake.

 For more information on alcohol and breastfeeding see Best start’s Mixing Alcohol and Breastfeeding